aquamarineselenophile/Recommender-System/README.md

 # Recommender-System
-A movie recommendation system using the SVD algorithm
+A movie recommendation system using the SVD machine learning algorithm